fatcatdog/website_guts/src/pages/articles/2017-11-17-project-in-production/index.md

 -Download Gmail data from one Gmail Account

--Try recover my other Gmail account’s password and download that data as well (Google Takeout requires you to be signed into Gmail’s desktop-browser application to use it and my)
+-Try recover my other Gmail account’s password and download that data as well (Google Takeout requires you to be signed into Gmail’s desktop-browser application to use it and I have no idea what that password is)

 -Convert these email files into usable format such as .csv or .json